 - HomeLINK part of Aico for environmental sensors.
 You can find out how they use your information in the Aico Privacy Policy

-- Zimma Ltd, trading as Ticket Tailor, for arranging and organising events.
-You can find out how they use your information in the Ticket Tailor Privacy Policy
+- Zimma Ltd trading as Ticket Tailor for arranging and organising events etc. You can find out how they use information at https://www.tickettailor.com/legal/privacy-policy

-- WhatsApp, to contact you.
-You can find out how they use your information in the WhatsApp Privacy Policy
+- WhatsApp to contact you.
+You can find out how they use information at Privacy Policy - UK (whatsapp.com)

-- Veritau Public Sector Limited (VPS), who provides services to the council such as internal audits.
-You can find out how they use your information in the Veritau Privacy Policy
+- Veritau Public Sector Limited (VPS) who provides services to the council such as internal audit Privacy policy - Veritau

-- other specialist or assistive systems, software, platforms, applications (apps), to help provide our services and support to you and our staff
+- Specialist or assistive systems, software, platforms, applications (apps) to help provide our services and support to you and our staff

-- YouTube, where we provide information in British Sign Language via the City of York Council YouTube channel, please read YouTube Privacy Settings and Google Privacy Policies
+- Where we provide information in British Sign Language via the City of York Council YouTube channel please read YouTube Privacy Settings and Google Privacy Policies

 Transfers of personal data